leylaBenAissaoui/Git-Trends/README.md

 <img  align="left" src="https://github.com/leylaBenAissaoui/Mobile_Challenge/blob/master/Asset/viewPager.gif" width="156" height="256" title="viewPager" hspace="20">
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;

- ## If you are interested by the result , have a look below :point_down:
+  **If you are interested by the result , have a look below** :point_down:

  ## Prerequisites

- **To run this project you will need Android Studio 3.3.2 or higher**
+**To run this project , just clone the repos and open it on Android Studio 3.3.2 or higher .**

   ## ARchitecture
   First of all , in this project we have opted for the MVVM architecture